Travelling for more than 26 weeks

-The amount of New Zealand Superannuation or Veteran’s Pension you get depends on the amount of months you’ve resided in New Zealand between the ages of 20 and 65.
+- The amount of NZ Super or Veteran’s Pension you get depends on the amount of months you’ve resided in New Zealand between the ages of 20 and 65.

 Below is an example of how the payment rate is calculated when travelling in one or more countries for more than 26 weeks:

-If you have been overseas (between the ages of 20 and 65), but you remained ordinarily resident in New Zealand during your absence, we may be able to count those absences as if you were resident in New Zealand when calculating the amount you will be paid.
-This includes any period of New Zealand absence:
+- If you have been overseas (between the ages of 20 and 65), but you remained ordinarily resident in New Zealand during your absence, we may be able to count those absences as if you were resident in New Zealand when calculating the amount you will be paid.
+(See the previous "Who can get it" section of this page).

 How to apply